 “We’ll see each other again some day,” she reassured me.
 And though she meant it in a different way than most people mean it, her belief made me a believer, too.

-Sandra’s story, to me, suggests that some component of her strength and resilience was attributable to her Buddhist faith and spirituality.
-While there have been dozens of studies in the scientific literature observing the impact of faith on our health and well-being, these studies are notoriously difficult to design.
-We can not objectively measure, for example, how much prayer impacts longevity in the same way we can measure how a certain dose of chemotherapeutic agent extends life.
+Meeting Sandra prompted me to wonder: what component of her strength and resilience was attributable to her faith and spirituality?
+While there have been dozens of studies in scientific literature observing the impact of faith on our health and well-being, these studies are notoriously difficult to design, and results are often difficult to draw meaningful conclusions from.
+We cannot objectively measure, for example, how much prayer impacts longevity in the same way we can measure how a certain dose of chemotherapeutic agent extends life.
 (How to ensure all people receiving ‘prayer’ are being prayed for in the same way?
+Does that variation matter?
 What if someone randomized to a non-prayed-for control group is secretly being prayed for unbeknownst to the study managers?)

-One of the most rigorous meta-analyses on this topic was published in American Psychologist in 2003 by Powell et al (1), and it’s full of fascinating conclusions from an array of studies on religion and health.
-Researchers examined nine core hypotheses about the effect of faith on health, and of these nine, only one hypothesis—that “attendance at religious services protects against death”—showed consistently strong evidence of being true; the other eight had either a lack of evidence, or showed evidence of being false.
-(2) Notably, researchers found that:
+One of the most rigorous meta-analyses on this topic was published in American Psychologist in 2003 by Dr. Lynda Powell (1), and it’s full of fascinating conclusions.
+She and her team examined nine core hypotheses about the effect of faith on health, and of these nine, only one hypothesis—namely that “attendance at religious services protects against death”—showed consistently strong evidence of being true; the other eight had either a lack of evidence, or showed evidence of being false.
+(2) Notably, she found that:

 “Seven independent studies, most of which drew on large, representative populations, found that healthy church/service attenders had approximately a 30% reduction in risk [of death] after adjustment for important confounders and a 25% reduction in risk [of death] after further adjustment for established risk/protective factors…This suggests that church/service attendance confers some generalized type of protection against mortality.”

-When it comes to Sandra, she endorsed regularly attending services at her local temple, though she also had her own robust private spiritual practice (a habit that does not yet have a strong scientific evidence base for contributing to longevity).
-She was also not necessarily experiencing any improvements in objective health and longevity (she was expected to pass away within six months), but her quality of life certainly seemed far superior to most people in the hospital.
+My patient Sandra endorsed regularly attending services at her local Buddhist temple, though she also had her own robust private spiritual practice (a habit that does not yet have a strong scientific evidence base for contributing to longevity).
+She was also not necessarily experiencing any improvements in objective health and longevity (she was expected to pass away within six months), but her quality of life certainly was far superior to most people in the hospital.

 Most studies, understandably, need to measure quantifiable outcomes like years of longevity, days in a hospital, or months of survival with a deadly disease.
-It is difficult to measure subjective notions like happiness, satisfaction, peace, and quality of life, although most people would like say that these factors matter as much (if not more?) to them than simply how long they live.
-Also, most studies focus on Judeo-Christian religions, and focus on one faith/church community—though it is difficult to design robust cross-faith studies that can be meaningfully account for other factors related to each faith community.
+It is indeed difficult to measure subjective notions of happiness, satisfaction, peace, and quality of life; but most people on or near their deathbed might argue that these factors matter as much (if not more) to them than simply how long they live.
+There is also a dearth of research about the effects of non-Judeo-Christian religious activity, and it is difficult to design robust cross-faith studies that can be meaningfully account for factors that may be specific to each faith community.

-In summary, there is still much research to be done in this field, and it is a field in which it is difficult to design high quality studies.
-But Sandra’s impact on me suggested that there is a positive role religion can play for believers, even if not lengthening, at least brightening, remaining years.
+While there is still much research to be done in this field, and though it is a field in which it is difficult to design high quality studies, Sandra’s impact on me suggested that there is a positive role religion can play for believers, even if not lengthening, at least brightening, their remaining time left.

 - Powell, L. H., Shahabi, L., & Thoresen, C. E. (2003).
 Religion and spirituality: Linkages to physical health.
 American Psychologist, 58(1), 36-52.